-After the first tier of adjustments are made, the image must be further evaluated.
+After the first level of adjustments are made, the image must be further evaluated.
 Some adjustments that might make sense for some areas of an image might not be suitable for other areas.
 For instance, let’s assume you had a portrait that lacked contrast.
 The initial correction might correctly give it the contrast needed but might also make the shadows too dark causing you to loose details that you might otherwise want.
 This may make it might be necessary to perform additional isolated adjustments to those shadowed areas.

 Any printer that makes prints are not able to completely cover the same large full range of tones a digital file has or that can be displayed on a computer.
 The advantage of having a printer technician perform the color correction right before printing is they will be familiar with how the printer will output after the adjustments are made and be able to compensate before the print is made.

 In most cases in which artwork or photographs are color correction, the recipient of the print is happy with the results.
 But color correcting an image is not always perfect.
 With photography-based imagery the overall process for the technician tends to be more intuitive.
 Knowing if that landscape or portrait is overexposed or too dark is normally not too difficult to ascertain however with reproductions of artwork it becomes more challenging.
 There is no easy to know if the image file is accurate or not.
 If a painting with a sky has too much yellow in the file or if that was the artist’s intent can be a bit of a guessing game.
 Plus there is the potential that just a slight change in more obvious problems with tones in one part of an image might slightly alter other parts of an image that did not need much, if any correction.

 Which of the image’s above looks best (click to enlarge)?
 Most people shown this think the last one looks best but the recipient of the print actually preferred the unaltered one in the long run.